Miketti/TextAndMorseTranslator/README.md

 **When translating from morse to English, please note the following things in the input file text content:**

-  -no space between dots and lines when they belong to the same morse character.
+  -no space between dots and/or lines when they belong to the same morse character.

   -(at least) one space between different morse characters.